 By offering real-world training in an automotive technology classroom environment, an associate degrees from the NEIOT gives you a in-depth learning environment with a hands-on application of modern methods in the automotive field.
 To help working adults, they offer an evening program and an advanced automotive technology day program, so you can get your education whenever the time is right for you.

 It is important to remember that no one path is right for everyone.
 This is especially true with professional training for your career in the automotive industry.
 For me, community college was the best route because of price and location.
 For others, you may be better served attending a dedicated automotive training program like UTI.
+We have even had a few readers switch from mechanics programs to freight brokerage programs after seeing a different path for their career.

 The hours of schooling and the investment of at least $30,000 in tooling is a big step- both financially and time-wise.